Mortgage holiday

 This scenario means more interest accrues over the entire mortgage term.
 Consequently, the total cost of your mortgage increases, making it more expensive in the long run.

-Understanding the effect on your credit rating
+Effect on your credit rating

 If you apply for a mortgage or other credit products in the future, lenders may scrutinise your financial history more closely.
 They might take into account the fact that you needed a payment break, which could influence their decision.

-It’s essential to speak to your lender before opting for a mortgage holiday.
+Speak to your lender before opting for a mortgage holiday.
 They can provide advice on how a payment holiday might impact your future borrowing.

 Mortgage holiday terms and conditions

-Duration and limits of mortgage payment holidays
+Duration and limits

 Check your mortgage agreement for specific terms, as they outline the allowable duration and any limitations.
 This careful consideration helps in making an informed decision tailored to your financial needs.